-N March 31, ember 31,

-2020 2019

-(in thousands)

-Cash and cash equivalents \$ 27,098 \$ 19,053

-Restricted cash 4,266 4,264

-Total cash, cash equivalents and restricted

-cash shown in the statement of cash flows \$ 31,364 \$ 23,317
+Sept September 30, cember 31, 2020 2019 Cash and cash equivalents \$ 41,161 \$ 19,053 Restricted cash 4,266 4,264 Total cash, cash equivalents and restricted cash shown in the statement of cash flows \$ 45,427 \$ 23,317

-The Company also has a deposit of \$10.0 million in an escrow account associated with the construction of the Company's leased facility in Fremont, California, which subsequent to March 31, 2020, the Company has ceased construction and build-out of and intends to consider its options relating to the lease, including subleasing the facility.
-Subject to the terms of the lease and reduction provisions, this amount may be decreased to nil over time upon qualifying construction expenditure.
-The deposit is classified in other current assets on the consolidated balance sheet.
+The Company also has \$8.1 million in an escrow account associated with the construction of the Company's leased facility in Fremont, California, which the Company has ceased construction and build-out of and intends to consider its options relating to the lease, including subleasing the facility.
+Subject to the terms of the lease and reduction provisions, this amount may be decreased to nil over time upon qualifying construction expenditure, or will be returned in late 2022 to the extent funds are not used.
+The Company deposited \$10.0 million into the account in the first quarter of 2020 and has received \$1.9 million in receipts from the escrow funds for work performed to date.
+Of the \$8.1 million remaining in the escrow account, \$2.3 million is classified within other prepaid expenses and other current assets and \$5.8 million is classified within other assets on the condensed consolidated balance sheet based on the timing of when the Company expects to receive the cash from the escrow agent.